shailendra9292/dog-vs-cat-classification/README.md

 # Model Implementation

-This is simple model which uses 1 conv layer and 2 Fully connected layers at the last.
+This is simple model which uses 2 conv layer, 2 Maxpool layer and 2 Fully connected layers at the last.

 Layer Sequence
 ```